 YMCA is the largest and the oldest charity working with young people in the world.

-Across England there are 114 local YMCAs.
-YMCA England supports local YMCAs by promoting high standards of working, sharing best practice, and partnering to deliver national projects.
-YMCA England gives local YMCAs a national voice by speaking with government, key policy makers and national media, and represents us by advocating for the needs of the most vulnerable young people in England.
+Across England and Wales there are 116 local YMCAs.
+YMCA England & Wales supports local YMCAs by promoting high standards of working, sharing best practice, and partnering to deliver national projects.
+YMCA England & Wales gives local YMCAs a national voice by speaking with government, key policy makers and national media, and represents us by advocating for the needs of the most vulnerable young people in England and Wales.

 We have a national presence with local relevance, responding to the specific needs of the communities we serve.